 What is bandwidth?

-The absolute maximum amount of data that can be transferred through an internet connection over a marked period of time is known as Bandwidth.
+Bandwidth refers to the absolute maximum amount of data that can be transferred over an internet connection during a marked period of time.

-Recent innovations in networking have skyrocketed the amount of bandwidth in connections used by individuals and businesses all across the world.
-For reference, bandwidth has been measured in bits per second (bps), which was quite low when the unit of measurement was first coined, but can now be recorded in millions or billions of bits per second.
+Modern innovations in networking have meant that the amount of bandwidth in connections used by businesses and individuals across the world has skyrocketed.
+To illustrate this, bandwidth was once measured in bits per second (bps), which was fairly low when the unit of measurement was first created, but it can now be recorded in millions or billions of bits per second.

 How do you measure bandwidth?

 Measuring bandwidth can become quite complicated with numbers followed by a series of letters that might seem a tad nonsensical at first.
 But bandwidth is commonly measured in millions of bits per second; those large numbers of bits are known as megabits and with bandwidth per second shown as Mbps.
 For broadband connections with more bandwidth, Gigabits come into play, with Gbps denoting how many Gigabits per second a connection is delivering or can deliver.